AzMuhammed/Instacart-Sales-Analysis/README.md

 # Instacart-Sales-Analysis

-This project was conducted using Python for Career Foundry Data Analytics Program.
+This project was conducted using Python and Excel for Career Foundry Data Analytics Program.

 # Objective